openfl/OpenFLDevelopersGuide/filtering-display-objects/filtering-display-objects-example-filter-workbench.md

 # Filtering display objects example: Filter Workbench {#filtering-display-objects-example-filter-workbench}

-The Filter Workbench provides a user interface to apply different filters to images and other visual content and see the resulting code that can be used to generate the same effect in ActionScript.
+The Filter Workbench provides a user interface to apply different filters to images and other visual content and see the resulting code that can be used to generate the same effect in Haxe.
 In addition to providing a tool for experimenting with filters, this application demonstrates the following techniques:

 *   Creating instances of various filters
 *   Applying multiple filters to a display object